Jewel of the Russian Far East 2014

 The rising volcanoes in the background will provide a beautiful setting to explore real Kamchatka wilderness.

 This morning we make our way along the Zhupanova River by Zodiac.
 This journey allows us to explore a river habitat that is common in Kamchatka.
 The Kamchatka Rivers (of which there are over 1,800) are important ecosystems that support a wide variety of wildlife.
 They are especially important for salmon spawning – one of Kamchatka’s valuable natural resources.
 Steller’s Sea Eagles are known to nest in the lower reaches of the river and we are very likely to see many young of the year as well as a few adults still hanging around their nesting sites.
 Other birds that breed here will have finished breeding at the time of our visit but some of them should still be present; there will be waterfowl, gulls and terns, possibly including the Aleutian Tern.
 There is also the possibility of spotting brown bears, Red Foxes and Musk Rats.

 In the afternoon, depending on the permits there is a possibility of visiting Cape Shipunsky and Bechevinskaya Bay where there was a secret military submarine base during the Cold War.
 It was completely abandoned after the collapse of the Soviet Union, but it provides an amazing image of the face of the Cold War.

 Alternatively we may cruise nearby to Krasheninnikova Island – a rocky island that has a number of seabirds nesting on it, including Spectacled Guillemot and some other Bering Sea endemics.

-To allow time for disembarkation procedures, whether you depart the ship on day 12 or 13 we do not recommend booking flights before 13:00hrs.
+To allow time for disembarkation procedures we do not recommend booking flights before 13:00hrs.